-A year later, he identified Jupiter’s four largest moons, which was earlier thought as fixed stars.
-He subsequently studied phases of planet Venus, which helped further his support of Copernican heliocentrism.
+A year later, he identified Jupiter’s four largest moons, which were earlier thought of as fixed stars.
+He subsequently studied the phases of the planet Venus, which helped further his support of Copernican heliocentrism.

 Galileo’s contribution to the field of astronomy is not limited to sky-gazing as he was the first to point out that gravity affects every object the same regardless of their mass.
 His philosophical views of inertia were also critical.

 Portrait of Sir Isaac Newton (cropped) in 1703 by Godfrey Kneller

 Most Known For: Classical mechanics, Law of universal gravitation

 Sir Isaac Newton was born in 1642, the same year Galileo died.
 At the age of 20 years, he went to Trinity College, where he studied Aristotle as well as the works of modern scholars such as Descartes, Kepler, and Galileo.
 Here, he laid the foundation of Infinitesimal calculus.